 To remove built up tartar from above and below your gum line, the Apple Dental team may use a deep-cleaning method called scaling and root planing.
 If your gum disease has developed into the more serious periodontitis, we may prescribe a more extensive program of scaling under local anaesthetic, to ensure plaque and tartar are fully removed from the periodontal pockets.
 By monitoring these pockets over time, we can monitor your treatment and ensure the periodontitis isn’t progressing.

-With treatment and advice from Apple Dental, in most cases gum disease can be treated, and your mouth restored to its total optimum health to help you retain your teeth for life.
+With treatment and advice from a periodontist or gum dentist, in most cases gum disease can be treated, and your mouth restored to its total optimum health to help you retain your teeth for life.

 What causes gum disease?

 Periodontal disease, or gum disease, occurs when plaque builds up on your teeth and gums.
 The bacteria in this plaque then create irritation and infection in your gums, which is known as periodontal disease.
 If left untreated, over time gum disease will destroy your teeth and bone, causing tooth loss and other problems.